kmetaxas/gafkalo/docs/source/usage.rst

 This command will read all the yaml files specified in the config , merge them and apply them.
 It will produce a report at the end.

+Using this method you can manage:

+- topics
+- RBAC roles (using predefined groups of roles, for 'consumer' , 'producer' etc)
+- Schema registry subjects and 'compatibility' settings per subject
+- connectors

 Producer
 --------